cuhk-haosun/doc-nanopore-bacteria-detection/README.md

 By the way, there are two similar issues, one is the original one, the other is the figure version, which means there's only figures.
 # Excel
-This file is a simple summary of all the issues mentioned above
+"simple conclusion for each paper" is a simple summary of all the issues mentioned above

 You can easily find the purpose of each issue as well as the application of nanopore
 # PPT
-This file can be seen as a expanded version of excel file.
+"water detection" can be seen as a expanded version of excel file.

 It contains the more detailed purpose, sequencing process, sequecing results and so on